Perforation of the Digestive Tract

 A perforation allows food, digestive juices, or intestinal contents to leak into the abdomen (or sometimes the chest, if the esophagus is perforated).
 These materials are very irritating and contain bacteria, which cause severe inflammation and infection that are typically fatal if untreated.

-Causes vary depending on the location of the perforation, but injury can affect any part of the digestive system.
+Causes of perforation of the digestive tract vary depending on the location of the perforation, but injury can affect any part of the digestive system.
 Swallowed foreign bodies usually pass through a person without difficulty but occasionally become stuck and lead to perforation.
-Foreign bodies inserted through the anus may perforate the rectum.
+Foreign bodies inserted through the anus may perforate the rectum or colon.

 Some Causes of Perforation

 Perforation of the esophagus, stomach, or duodenum causes sudden severe pain, which may travel (radiate) to the shoulder.
 The person appears very ill, with rapid heart rate, sweating, and an abdomen that is tender and firm to the touch.
-Because perforation of the small or large intestine often occurs during the course of another painful condition, and is sometimes walled off, symptoms may be less dramatic and can be mistaken for a worsening of the original problem.
+Because perforation of the small or large intestine often occurs during the course of another painful condition, and because the leaking contents are sometimes contained within a small area in the abdominal cavity without spreading further, symptoms may be less dramatic and can be mistaken for a worsening of the original problem.

 In all types of perforation, the person usually has nausea, vomiting, and loss of appetite.